ivoyager/ivoyager-changelogs/README.md

 Not much here yet!
 See recent changes in v0.0.7.md above.

 **Repository name changes!** I changed the names of two repositories removing the "ivoyager_" prefix from "planetarium" and "project_template".
-According to GitHub, the old URLs will continue to work so nothing should break.
+The old URLs will continue to work so nothing should break.
 But you might want to update your fork and local repository names (and Git remotes) for consistency.

 ## Added